jonestm9/og_team4-final-project/README.md

 ```

 ## Trevor's next steps
-- looking into SSL termination utilizing this ingress resource
+- SSL termination utilizing this ingress resource
+- making sure the load balancer actually works
+- adding more microservices than the 2 demo services
 - eventually, connecting to OAuth